Virtual learning tips: How to maximize your child’s eye health

 I get a lot of questions about blue light blocking glasses.
 There’s no good science right now that supports the use of these glasses, so I don’t recommend them.
 Instead, the above tips protect and relax the eyes with no cost or trip to the store!

-If your child is experiencing vision problems, we can help.
-Call (804) 828-2467 or request an appointment online.
+If your child is experiencing eye problems, we can help.